 Behind The Locked Door, Graeme Thomson

 Warners did consider releasing the original version of the album, going so far as to creating test pressings before it was axed.
-These pressings, many of which found their way into collectors’ hands, contain four songs – ‘Flying Hour’, ‘Tears Of The World’, ‘Lay His Head’, and ‘Sat Singing’ – axed from the final release.
+Those pressings, many of which found their way into collectors’ hands, contained four songs – ‘Flying Hour’, ‘Tears Of The World’, ‘Lay His Head’, and ‘Sat Singing’ – axed from the final release.

 The original running order had ‘Hong Kong Blues’, ‘Writing’s On The Wall’, ‘Flying Hour’, ‘Lay His Head’, and ‘Unconsciousness Rules’ on side one, and ‘Sat Singing’, ‘Life Itself’, ‘Tears Of The World’, ‘Baltimore Oriole’, and ‘Save The World’ on side two.

 To placate Warners, Harrison dusted down ‘All Those Years Ago’, changing the lyrics in the wake of Lennon’s assassination.
 He also recorded the new songs ‘Teardrops’, ‘That Which I Have Lost’, and ‘Blood From A Clone’ – a withering critique of Warners.
 It remains notable that the rejected set of songs was arguably stronger than those which were ultimately released.

 You remember the big fuel crisis [of 1973]?
 The bottom dropped out of the economy and that affected all kinds of businesses, the record business included.
 And they were firing a lot of staff and they were trimming down all the artists they had, and there was a general confusion that seemed to be going on.
 And it was like the program planners for the radio stations seemed to be having more control, the disc jockeys were just mouthpieces.
 And I think I mentioned to you, which I think you already put in the paper, about the fact that somebody said to me on a survey, ‘How do you get a hit record…?’